charlesmerritt/charlesmerritt/README.md

 # Hi, I'm Chaz 👋
 I'm an Artificial Intelligence student and researcher at the University of Georgia with a focus on markov chains, digital forestry, and reinforcement learning.
-My work focuses on integrating machine learning technology into forestry operations and other geospatial data science.
+My work focuses on integrating probabilistic machine learning technology into timber planning for the modern forester, GIS analyst, or land owner.

 ## Current Projects
 ### Harnessing Reinforcement Learning for Forest Growth Modeling Under Uncertainty